tillgrallert/slides/dh/2020-research-data-management/research-data-management.md

 ## data are alive?!

+... all data is in constant flux ...

+- remember?
-- remember? data are always mediated
+    - data are always mediated
-- we mostly think of data in metaphors, such as a "file" <!-- that we can store -->
+    - we mostly think of data in metaphors
+- example: a "file" <!-- that we can store -->
-    + hardware level: various bits distributed across local and remote physical locations
+    + hardware level: various electrical charges distributed across local and remote physical locations
     + software level
-        * OS: assembling the various bits into a "file" that lives in volatile memory
+        * operating system: assembling various bits into a "file" that lives in volatile memory
         * application software: creating a readable representation
-- all data is in constant flux

 ## data are alive?!